jordan-public/evm-private-execution/README.md

 🏆 [ETHGlobal Istanbul 2023 Finalist](https://ethglobal.com/showcase/cfd-dex-and-flash-trillions-ad666) (presentaion [here](https://youtu.be/RW6qZTEIqWc?t=2609))

+This repository has moved to a private repository to continue development of the project.

 # Sarma - Private Transaction System for EVM with cross-chain ability

 Demo is [here](./demo/README.md).